-This is a one-second reference-pulse output created by dividing 8KHZIN by 8000.
+This is a one-second reference-pulse output created by dividing 8KHzIN by 8000.
 Using this signal is optional.

-Signal Name: EXSTAT0-7

-Signal Description: External Status Input (0 to 7)
+Signal Name:EXSTAT0-8Signal Description:External Status Input (1 to 8)Signal Type:InputA low-to-high transition on this pin sets the EXSTAT statu

 A low-to-high transition on this pin sets the EXSTAT status bit in the port status register (PSR).
 EXSTAT1 maps to the PSR for port 1 up to EXSTAT8, which maps to port 8.
 The EXSTAT bit can be enabled to generate an interrupt by setting the EXSTATIM bit in RCR2.
-These signals could be connected to an external event timer, an external status signal, or the 1SECOUT signal generated by the DS26101.
+These signals could be connected to an external event timer, an external status signal, or the 1SECOUT signal generated by the DS26102.
 Application of this signal is optional.
 If not used, the EXSTAT signals should be grounded.